What’s the difference between a technical analysis and a fundamental analysis?

 Purpose of Technical Analysis

 Technical analysis is primarily used by short-term traders who seek to profit from price fluctuations over days, hours, or even minutes.
 It is less concerned with the intrinsic value of the asset and more focused on the timing of trades.
+A day trader might use technical analysis to decide the precise moment to buy or sell a stock within a single trading day.

 Advantages of Technical Analysis